-We first explore a simulation based on the 'default' parameters and see how crops, trees and weed interact and compete for N, P, water and light on a fairly rich soil, recently derived from forest with high rainfall but limited rooting depth due to subsoil acidity.
+We first explore a simulation based on the 'default' parameters of version 3.0 and see how crops, trees and weeds interact and compete for N, P, water and light on soil rich in organic matter but with limited rooting depth due to subsoil acidity.

-After that, five examples of model (made with version 1.2) applications are presented here, to test the objective that the model can be applied to a wide range of agroforestry research questions.
+After that, five examples of model applications (made with version 3.0) are presented, to test the objective that the model can be applied to a wide range of agroforestry research questions.

 Results are not compared to specific data sets and no parameter fitting has occurred.
-Examples are presented for simulation runs of a simple soil-crop system at different N fertilizer regimes, hedgerow intercropping systems at different hedgerow spacing and pruning regime, a test of the safetynet function of deep tree roots, lateral interactions in crop-fallow mosaics and a first exploration for parkland systems with a circular geometry across a rainfall gradient.
+Examples are presented for simulation runs of a simple soil-crop system at different N fertilizer regimes, hedgerow intercropping systems at different hedgerow spacing and pruning regime, a test of the safety net function of deep tree roots, lateral interactions in crop-fallow mosaics and a first exploration for parkland systems with a circular geometry across a rainfall gradient and some more examples of WaNuLCAS application on the agroforestry research.

 In each example, a list of input parameter changes is provided.
 These changes are relative to default values.
-If you have made recent changes in WaNuLCAS and would like to return to default values for a group of parameters, click on undo button (U) at the top of list input device.
-If you want to reset all parameters to their default values, you can use a button in the "Input" section
+If you have made recent changes in WaNuLCAS.stm and would like to return to default values for a group of parameters, click on undo button (U) at the top of list input device.
+If you want to reset all parameters to their default values, you can use a "Return to DEFAULT value" button in the "Input" section.